 Frequently Asked Questions

-How much money is Teamsters Managed Trust Fund deducting from my paycheck?
+How much money is Teamsters Managed Trust Funds deducting from my paycheck?

-The Trust Fund does not deduct payments from member’s paychecks.
-Please contact your employer.
+The Trust Fund does not deduct payments from plan participants’ paychecks.
+Please reference the Collective Bargaining Agreement (CBA) or contact your employer.

 What do I need to do to add my newborn on to my benefits?

-Please call or email us and we will mail you change forms for your selected providers.
+Please call or email the Plan Administrative Office to request change forms for your selected health care providers.
 You must complete and return the forms, as well as enclose a copy of the newborn’s birth certificate to the Plan Administrative Office.

 What happens if I stop working?